-Minutes Time Activity 7:00- 45 7:45 Breakfast; prepare for departure for field trips 8:00 Depart Tenaya Lodge 8:00- 5:00 Field Trips / All day Rim Fire & post-fire landscape mosaic in Yosemite Rim Fire, Cherry Lake, Hetch Hetchy Reservoir, and Crane Flat Lookout (J. Roche, M. Conklin) Start in high severity burn outside the park and then spend the rest of the day discussing the much more mosaicked burn pattern in the park (high severity largely confined to areas of previous high severity burns, the rest a nice mix of low and moderate severity).
+Minutes Time Activity 7:00- 45 7:45 Breakfast; prepare for departure for field trips 8:00 Depart Tenaya Lodge 8:00- 5:00 Field Trips / All day Rim Fire & post-fire landscape mosaic in Yosemite Rim Fire, Cherry Lake, Hetch Hetchy Reservoir, and Crane Flat Lookout (J. Roche, M. Conklin) Trip 1 - ~45 Start in high severity burn outside the park and then spend the rest of the day discussing the much more mosaicked burn pattern in the park (high severity largely confined to areas of previous high severity burns, the rest a nice mix of low and moderate severity).
 There are plenty of places to see all this.
-Hetch Hetchy is good Trip 1 - because the mix of rock and oak forest really protects the reservoir from most fire effects.
-On the wa because the mix of rock and oak forest really protects the reservoir from most fire effects.
-On the way from ~45 Hetch Hetchy back to the park, see several levels of fire intensity.
+Hetch Hetchy is good because the mix of rock and oak forest really protects the reservoir from most fire effects.
+On the way from Hetch Hetchy back to the park, see several levels of fire intensity.
 Finish the day at Gin Flat in the park to see spots the snow monitoring equipment and a bit of the low intensity burn.
-Trip 2 - New advances in the long-studied elevational transect of the western Sierra Nevada ~120 Stop 1: Drought-dust interactions; soil evolution at the catena level (E. Aronson, T. O'Geen) spots Stop 2: Vegetation-atmosphere interactions, Providence Catchment (Lucas, Hartsough, Goulden, Stacy, Bales)

-Stop 3: Bedrock, vegetation and landscape evolution, Bald Mountain (C. Riebe, W.J.
-Hahm) The Southern Sierra Critical Zone Observatory (SSCZO) is a community platform for research on critical-zone processes across the rain-snow transition, including 4 intensively instrumented sites spanning a ~2500 m elevation transect on the western slope of Sierra Nevada Mountains.
+Trip 2 - New advances in the long-studied elevational transect of the western Sierra Nevada Stop 1: Drought-dust interactions; soil evolution at the catena level (E. Aronson, T. O'Geen) Stop 2: Vegetation-atmosphere interactions, Providence Catchment (Lucas, Hartsough, Goulden, Stacy, Bales) ~120 Stop 3: Bedrock, vegetation and landscape evolution, Bald Mountain (C. Riebe, W.J.
+Hahm) spots The Southern Sierra Critical Zone Observatory (SSCZO) is a community platform for research on critical-zone elevation transect on the western slope of Sierra Nevada Mountains.
 The region is home to many benchmark studies by Hans Jenny, the renowned father of modern soil science.
 Building on benchmark work of Hans Jenny and many recent studies of the critical zone in the region, a major goal of SSCZO research is to understand how mountain soils and regolith develop over thousands to millions of years and how they will evolve in response to changes in climate and disturbance, including fire and human activity.
 This trip will stop at multiple SSCZO research sites, focusing on the foothill oak-pine woodlands and the mid-elevation mixed conifer forests and exposed granite peaks.
 In the foothills, participants will examine minimally developed soil profiles, discuss how soils vary across the transect, and discuss the impact of drought on vegetation, subsurface structure, and dust inputs.
 At the more densely forested mid-elevation site, participants will explore interactions among regolith development, forest productivity, and evapotranspiration that persist through summer dry periods, and the higher elevations, which suffer from winter cold limitation, there is a sweet spot for forest growth that persists through every season.
 Yet these highly productive forests are juxtaposed at geologic contacts by bare rock, including Bald Mountain, a prominent outcropping of granite where participants will gather for a third stop.
 Topics at this stop will include lithologic controls on vegetation, near-surface geophysics, and an overview of landscape evolution in the region.
 5:00- 90 6:30 Break 6:30- 90 8:00 Dinner with Local natural history / historical talk 7:30- Meeting time for Steering Committee with NSF Program officers 90 9:00 Optional: continuation of theme breakout discussions or alternate groups